Vyral/base-template/_posts/2018-06-01-whats-going-on-in-our-real-estate-market.md

 With all these new sales, inventory has dropped, while demand has remained high and prices have increased.
 Now, **median sales prices are sitting at $313,000, which is a year-to-date increase of 15% and a year-over-year increase of 19%.**

 This significant increase has left some sellers wondering whether now is the time to make their move and list at a premium.
-After all, recent growth is not sustainable.
+After all, the recent growth we’ve seen is not sustainable.
 So, while we expect to see a bull market for the remainder of the year, I would advise people against waiting too long to sell. &nbsp;

 As a final note, I’d like to inform you that **while the majority of price ranges are within a seller’s market, some price ranges do favor buyers.** Homes in the $450,000 to $500,000 price range are one example of this.
 Within this range, there’s actually eight months of available inventory.
 And as you may remember, anything below six months of inventory is a seller’s market while anything above that constitutes a buyer’s market.